marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 ## Introduction

-Up to yesterday, you created a functioning version of Trello in HTML.
-You can add cards, but they will get deleted once the webpage is reloaded.
-Today, we are going to use the Trello API as a backend for our app to store all our data.
+During the first half of this week, you have been creating a functioning version of Trello in HTML without a connection to any server.
+You can add cards, but they will get deleted if you refresh the page.
+Today, we are going to use the Trello API as a backend for our app so our changes are stored for posterity.

 Every action like `adding a card` or `changing a title` needs to be sent to the backend now, so it can save our changes.
-If a user deletes a card, we have to remove it from our front-end and from the backend too, making a DELETE request to the API.
+If a user deletes a card, we have to remove it from our front-end and from the backend too, making a `DELETE` request to the API.

 To get an idea on how the project works, visit the final version of the project [here](http://horizons-school-of-technology.github.io/week02/day4/2_Horello-ajax/solution/index.html).